vidbina/vidbina.github.io/_posts/2015-10-22-suspicious-profile.markdown

 Tip or no tip.
 People don't deserved to be treated like that.

-Fuck those three officers and bless the good cops on the forces :police:.
+Fuck those three officers and bless the good cops on the forces :cop:.